AMSC22-23/NBody-Marzagora-Tortorella-Vignolo/README.md

 # Documentation

-You can find a detailed report about the reasoning behind the algorithms inside the "documentation folder", as well as a reference manual with all the code implemented for this project and a web page generated usind Doxygen.
+You can find a detailed report about the reasoning behind the algorithms , as well as a reference manual with all the code implemented for this project generated using Doxygen.